-The Independent is your favourite weekly newspaper containing the very best sports and news for the West Country.
+The Independent is a weekly Sunday newspaper containing the best sports and news from across the West Country.

-Part of the jigsaw is, of course, the paper’s advertising content.
-Because of its active and committed family of 45,000 readers, the Independent presents a great platform for businesses to publicise their products and services and raise their profiles.
+With committed readership across the West Country, the Independent presents a great platform for businesses to publicise their products and services and raise their profiles through advertising.

 Income from advertising, of course, is a vital part of the Independent as a business and essential in fulfilling its role as a key supporter of West Country sport.

 Anyone interested in advertising should contact either firstname.lastname@example.org or telephone 01872 613161